Learn details about any occupation including what you might do on the job, how much you might earn, and how much education or training you might need.

-You can see the total number of people employed in this occupation in 2020, the number expected to be employed in 2030, and the rate of growth over those years.
+You can see the total number of people employed in this occupation in 2020 (for states) or 2021 (for national), the number expected to be employed in 2030 (for states) or 2031 (for national), and the rate of growth over those years.

 The projections are based on assumptions of unemployment rates and labor productivity growth rates.
 While the projected numbers may not be exact, they are helpful to compare one career to another, or one location to another.